JasonKessler/scattertext/README.md

 [![PyTextRankProminenceScore.html](https://jasonkessler.github.io/PyTextRankProminence.png)](https://jasonkessler.github.io/PyTextRankProminenceScore.html)

+The most associated terms in each category make some sense, at least on a post hoc analysis.
+When referring to (then) Governor Romney, Democrats used his surname "Romney" in their most central mentions of him, while Republicans used the more familiar and humanizing "Mitt".
+In terms of the President Obama, the phrase "Obama" didn't show up as a top term i n either, the but the first name "Barack" was one of the the most central phrases in Democratic speeches, mirroring "Mitt."

 Alternatively, we can Dense Rank Difference in scores to color phrase-points and determine the top phrases to be displayed on the right-hand side of the chart.
 Instead of setting `scores` as category-specific prominence scores, we set `term_scorer=RankDifference()` to inject a way determining term scores into the scatter plot creation process.